benmiller314/cdm2021spring/plans/lesson-05.md

 </details>

 <details><summary>Consider Getting it in Writing</summary>
   One benefit to drafting a project in prose is that your script doubles as a transcript – which improves both accessibility and discoverability.
-(One downside is that it's sometimes easier to *do* or *say* than it is to *write*.)
+(One downside is that it's sometimes easier to <em>do</em> or <em>say</em> than it is to <em>write</em>.)
 Still: something to keep in the back of your mind.
 </details>

 <details><summary>Roll Tape</summary>